HARSHITHGOWDA45/devops-ai-playbook/projects/README.md

 >
 > Go to: **Settings → Secrets and variables → Actions** in your GitHub repository to update them.

+> Currently the pipeline is setup for branch name project-demo, to navigate to CI yml file **Actions -> click on any of the runs -> ci.yml
 ---

 ## Prerequisites